neuromore/Doc/neuromoreStudio/Visualizations.md

-#Experiences for Neurofeedback
+# Custom Neurofeedback Experiences

 Neuromore Studio offers you three ways to give users neuro- and bio-feedback:

+1. using one of our already existing **interactive games** (e.g., controlling the speed of a car or the weather)
-1. through the integrated experience window (e.g., controlling the volume or screen brightness of a video or an audio file)
+2. using state machine and the integrated experience window (e.g., controlling the volume or screen brightness of a video or an audio file)
-2. using one of our interactive games (e.g., controlling the speed of a car or the weather)
 3. through any application of your choice using the OSC interface (e.g., we provide a Unity plugin but you could also use Ableton or a write a script for a Raspberry Pi to control the lights in your home).

-Below we'll show you how to build experiences using the experience window, the built-in visualizations, and the Unity plugin.
+Below we'll show you how to build experiences using the built-in visualizations, the experience window, and the Unity plugin.
 For more information about the OSC integration see the OSC section.

-## The experience window

-## Using Visualizations/ Games
+## Using Pre-Built Games

-In many neurofeedback applications you want to have more interaction that adapting the screen brightness or the volume of the audio.
+The fastest way to create a neurofeedback experience is using one of our immersive, pre-built games.
-That's why we've added 4 games to neuromore Studio that you can access through the "Visualizations" pane in the top bar or through the eye icon in the _Session Control_ window.
+At the moment we have 4 games or visualizations that you can access through the "Visualizations" pane in the top bar or through the eye icon in the _Session Control_ window.
 ![Visualizations](../neuromoreStudio/Images/Visualizations/visualizations.png)
 ![Visualizations](../neuromoreStudio/Images/Visualizations/session_control_vis.png)

 Every game has a set of controllable feedback parameters that can be controlled from your classifier using the _Custom Feedback_ node.
+On the right you can see an example of controlling various parameters of your game like the weather or the movement speed of a car.
+Neuromore Studio communicates with the visualizations through the OSC interface: that means that for each parameter you want to control you need to specify the OSC address of the _Custom Feedback_ node by double clicking it.
+Also make sure that _Send OSC Msgs_ is enabled.
-You can see an example of controlling various parameters of your game For each existing visualization you can find the available feedback parameters below.
+For each existing visualization you can find the available feedback parameters below.
 Scroll down if you want to build your own games and experiences using Unity.

 ![Visualizations](../neuromoreStudio/Images/Visualizations/custom_feedback_osc.png)

-###Existing Visualizations
+### Existing Visualizations

-####Cartoon Town
+#### Cartoon Town

 Drive a little car through a cartoon style town.
 The feedback will control the speed of the car while it automatically moves through the city.
 Ideal for kids.
 ![Cartoon Town](../neuromoreStudio/Images/Visualizations/cartoon_town.gif)
 ####Infinite Tunnel
 Immmerse yourself into the infinite tunnel.
 Enable the space ship with smoke effects for more variation.
 Feedback changes color and camera speed.
 ![Infinite Tunnel](../neuromoreStudio/Images/Visualizations/infinite_tunnel.gif)

-####Forest Walk
+#### Forest Walk

 ![Forest Walk](../neuromoreStudio/Images/Visualizations/forest_walk.gif)

 Enjoy the peace and connect to nature while you're slowly walking through the forest.